Audio/MIDI multitrack recording software

 Four buttons at the top of the main window provide access to the most frequently used recording options:

-The Rec button pops up the Recording Options menu which offers more options.
-The buttons move to the menu automatically if the main window is too small to show them all.
-The menu's options are described in the following paragraphs.
+The Rec button pops up the Recording Options menu, which offers more options.
+The buttons automatically move into the menu if the main window is too small to display them all.
+The menu options are described in the following paragraphs.

 Recording options, with Recording Level fader